Leon-Hhhhhhanne/INFO6205-501/README.md

 - select()
   - This method is used to choose good entities to generate a child generation and cull the bad entities
   - The chromosomes are sorted by the weight to be chosen properly
-  - The best entity of each generation will keep alive without any change to keep the best genetype of old generation
+  - The best entity of each generation will keep alive without any change to keep the best genotype of old generation
 - evolution()
-  - This method is used to crossover and mutation of the new generation's genetype
+  - This method is used to crossover and mutation of the new generation's genotype
-  - In our algorithm, the possibility of crossover is much higher than the possibility of mutaion, this is a experiment conclusion
+  - In our algorithm, the possibility of crossover is much higher than the possibility of mutation, this is a experiment conclusion
 - bestEntity()
   - This method is used to calculate the best entity of each generation
 - generate()
-  - This method is used to call the calFitnessList(), select(), evoluition(), bestEntity() and some other methods in the properly order
+  - This method is used to call the calFitnessList(), select(), evolution(), bestEntity() and some other methods in the properly order
   - This is used to print some information of each generation and the best entity
   - The default generation number is GENERATION_NUM